Sandwell Provincial Park

 Sandwell Provincial Park is a provincial park in British Columbia, Canada.

-Sandwell Provincial Park is a small oceanfront site at Lock Bay, on the northeast shore of Gabriola Island.
-Hiking, swimming and beach-walking are popular activities here.
+It is a small oceanfront site on Lock Bay, on the northeast shore of Gabriola Island.
+Hiking, swimming and beach-walking are popular activities here, though it is only accessible at low tide and park facilities are limited.
 There are also petroglyphs carved into the sandstone boulders on Lock Bay's foreshore.
-Facilities are limited to a picnic area and a pit toilet only.

-Sandwell Provincial Park is located on Gabriola Island in the Southern Gulf Islands of British Columbia.
+Gabriola Island, on which the park is located, is in the Southern Gulf Islands of British Columbia.
+Nearby communities include Nanaimo and Yellow Point.
 Access to the park is via North Road, Barrett Road and left onto Strand Road, continuing to the park.
 Access to Gabriola Island is by a 20-minute ferry trip from Nanaimo on Vancouver Island to Descanso Bay on Gabriola Island.

 Other parks on Gabriola Island are the nearby Drumbeg Provincial Park and Gabriola Sands Provincial Park.